10.3 Support to youth work

 - cooperating with government authorities, municipalities, county councils and civil society organisations;

 - distributing state grants to civil society organisations.

 In 2021, 28 million euros ( 280 million Swedish kronor) were deposited as a state grant to youth organisations.
 See section 5.6 Supporting youth organisations for more information.

 In 2018, MUCF was tasked with distributing a one-time grant to municipalities for supporting open leisure activities.
 Good working methods when promoting young people’s development to democratic citizenship and preventing risk behaviour and social exclusion were the main goals.
 The final report from 2019 shows that a total of 248 out of 290 municipalities chose to request the grant, of which 240 have used the whole or at least a part of the grant.
 The report shows that, with the help of the grant, new target groups had been reached and methods and activities had been developed to include groups that previously had not participated in open leisure activities.

 At the national level, the Swedish ESF Council funded the Theme Group Youth in Working life during 2009-2017.
-The task of the Theme group was to collect and disseminate information on the methods and the results of youth projects for young people in NEET-situation.
+The task of the theme group was to collect and disseminate information on the methods and the results of youth projects for young people in NEET-situation.

-Another example is that the Swedish Agency for Youth And Civil Society is a member of the Europe goes local – Supporting youth work at the municipal level.
+Another example is that the Swedish Agency for Youth and Civil Society is a member of the Europe goes local – Supporting youth work at the municipal level.
 That is a transnational network initiated by the national agencies of the Erasmus+ Youth in Action programme, aiming for raising the quality of local youth work.
 Europe goes local is co-funded by the Erasmus+ programme.

 The Swedish Agency for Youth and Civil Society has the government task of ensuring that young people have meaningful and developing leisure activities since 2017.
-A part of that task is to investige the needs of local youth workers and facilitate collaboration between youth work networks and other groups and actors int the field of youth work.
+A part of that task is to investigate the needs of local youth workers and facilitate collaboration between youth work networks and other groups and actors int the field of youth work.